 Making the Improbable Possible for Your Struggling Student: Parents often need to be encouraged and exhorted, particularly when their children struggle in school.
 We all know what it’s like to be so “down in the weeds” of parenting that we lose sight of the greater vision, or God’s greater calling upon our work as parents.
 This particular entry resonated deeply with families, probably because they saw their own child in my personal story.
 They saw hope, and that the God who loved them was at work in their lives.
 This type of piece is particularly helpful at the end of the school year, when parents may be feeling the effects of supporting their struggling student over the preceding months.
 I think we can be powerful forces in encouraging them to keep up the good fight.

-[Editor’s Note: These blog posts can also be found under the new “For Families” tab at the top of the blog.
+[Editor’s Note: These blog posts can also be found under the new “For Families” section of the ACSI blog.
 We will continue to add resources in this space that you can opt to share with school families (e.g., via email, e-newsletter, your own blog) as you seek to build a positive school culture and support your students and their families.]

 About the Author